How to Paint New Plaster

 A paint sprayer will be easiest if you’ve prepared your room and covered everything.

 Alternatively, a roller is the second-best bet.
-This will be more time-consuming, and you’ll need to transfer the mist coat mixture into a paint tray.
+This will be more time-consuming, as you may need to transfer the mist coat mixture into a paint tray.

 If you do use a roller or paintbrush, watch out for drips.
 Mist coats are very runny, so any mist coats should be quickly painted over to avoid drip marks drying.